-1. May contain VOCs not on target list.
+- 1. May contain VOCs not on target list.

-2. May contain interferents or targets with known analytical problems.
+- 2. May contain interferents or targets with known analytical problems.

-3. Pure dilution gas or zero air.
+- 3. Pure dilution gas or zero air.

 Six-liter canisters are used for all PDP samples.
 Canisters are cleaned, verified, and filled according to a standard operating procedure developed and approved by the SPC.
-PDP sample SUMMA[®] canisters are filled by the SPC by means of transferring gases from cylinders containing certified standard gas mixtures.
+PDP sample SUMMA® canisters are filled by the SPC by means of transferring gases from cylinders containing certified standard gas mixtures.
 Subsequently, the SPC conducts confirmatory analyses on each standard gas mixture.
-Standard gas mixtures procured by the SPC must be certified by the vendor by means of a combination of weight and analysis (depending upon component) using scales certified against weights traceable to the National Institute of Standards and Technology (NIST) or calibration standards prepared in that manner.
-All such certified standard gas mixtures shall have accuracy within $\pm$ 5 percent.
+Standard gas mixtures must be certified by the SGV by means of a combination of weight and analysis (depending upon component) using scales certified against weights traceable to the National Institute of Standards and Technology (NIST) or calibration standards prepared in that manner.
+All such certified standard gas mixtures shall have accuracy within ±5 percent.
+At the completion of standard gas preparation, the SGV provides certificates for each of the standard gases to the HSG PDP coordinator.